Manetho

 Manetho (/ˈmænɪθoʊ/; Μανέθων Manéthōn, gen.: Μανέθωνος, fl.
 290–260 BCE) was an Egyptian priest of the Ptolemaic Kingdom who lived in the early third century BCE, at the very beginning of the Hellenistic period.
 Little is certain about his life.
 He is known today as the author of a history of Egypt in Greek called the Aegyptiaca (History of Egypt), written during the reign of Ptolemy I Soter or Ptolemy II Philadelphus (285–246 BCE).
 None of Manetho’s original texts have survived; they are lost literary works, known only from fragments transmitted by later authors of classical and late antiquity.

 Excerpt from Manetho, with an English translation by W.G.
 Waddell, p. ix.

-The remaining fragments of the Aegyptiaca continue to be a singular resource for delineating Egyptian chronology, more than two millennia since its composition.
+The fragments of the Aegyptiaca continue to be a valuable resource for Egyptian chronology.
 Until the decipherment of Ancient Egyptian scripts in the early 19th century CE, Manetho's fragments were an essential source for understanding Egyptian history.
-His work remains of unique importance in Egyptology.
+His work remains important in Egyptology.